Agustin107x/Practica-Obligatorio/README.md

 ```

 ## Asumptions
--Git is installed in bastion
+- Git is installed in bastion
--SSH is installed in all machines.
+- SSH is installed in all machines.

 ## License